xc-fighting/find_lanes_advanced/README.md

 To run the lane detector on arbitrary video files, update the last few lines of 'line_fit_video.py'.

 ## Camera calibration
 The camera was calibrated using the chessboard images in 'camera_cal/*.jpg'.
-The following steps were performed for each calibration image:
+The steps are like this:

-* Convert to grayscale
+* use cv2 convert color to convert a color picture into gray picutre
-* Find chessboard corners with OpenCV's `findChessboardCorners()` function, assuming a 9x6 board
+* use`findChessboardCorners()` function, find the corners of 9*6 board

-After the above steps were executed for all calibration images, I used OpenCV's `calibrateCamera()` function to calculate the distortion matrices.
-Using the distortion matrices, I undistort images using OpenCV's `undistort()` function.
+After those steps, use calibrate camera function to calculate the distortion matrices.

-To illustrate, the following is the calibration image 'camera_cal/calibration5.jpg':
+before:
 ![calibration5](camera_cal/calibration5.jpg)

-Here is the same image undistored via camera calibration:
+after undistorted:
 ![undist_cal5](img/undistort_calibration.png)

 The final calibration matrices are saved in the pickle file 'calibrate_camera.p'